SolarLune/tetra3d/readme.md

 ```

+If you wanted a deeper collision test with multiple objects, you can do so using `IBoundingObject.CollisionTest()`.
+Take a look at the [Wiki](https://github.com/SolarLune/tetra3d/wiki/Collision-Testing) and the `bounds` example for more info.

 That's basically it.
 Note that Tetra3D is, indeed, a work-in-progress and so will require time to get to a good state.
 But I feel like it works pretty well as is.
-Feel free to examine the examples folder for some examples showing how Tetra3D works.
-Calling `go run .` from within their directories should work.
+Feel free to examine all of the examples in the `examples` folder.
+Calling `go run .` from within their directories will run them - the mouse usually controls the view, and clicking locks and unlocks the view.

 There's a quick start project repo available [here](https://github.com/SolarLune/tetra3d-quickstart), as well to help with getting started.